Commonly Asked Questions

 What does the Cardinal Analytics Excel Add-In do?

-Cardinal Analytics Excel Add-In provides convenience functions for importing Cardinal Analytics proprietary machine learning AI default, downgrade, and upgrade predictions into Excel.
-The predictions can be used to either monitor credit risk in existing portfolios, a credit risk input for quantitative strategies, or to uncover new opportunities.
+Cardinal Analytics Excel Add-In provides convenience functions for importing Cardinal Analytics proprietary machine learning AI broadly syndicated loan downgrade predictions into Excel.
+The predictions can be used for many purposes such as monitoring credit risk in existing CLOs and building new CLOs.

 How do I install the Add-In?